Does Your Cat Drink From The Water Faucet?

 - If your cat tips over his water bowl then you can buy non-tippable bowls.
 These are usually metal bowls that have a rubber rim around the bottom.
 This makes it harder for your cat to slide the bowl across the floor and to tip it over.
 However, some very persistent cats can still manage to tip these bowls over.

 - Buy your cat his or her very own cat water fountain.
-There are several types and they provide running water for your cat.
+There are several types, like the one from Miaustore and they provide running water.
 I've not used one, but I've heard from several people that their cat loves drinking from their water fountain.
+My own veterinarian also recommended one.
 The water will already be moving and so your cat won't need to splash water out all over before getting a drink.

 - Or, just do what I do, put out water bowls for your cat, but several times a day turn on a small stream of water in the sink and let your cat drink his or her fill.